 Through coaching, I will help you trust and believe in yourself and your body again, and step into the greatest version of yourself.

-As a certified Naturopathic Nutritional Therapist, I am fully insured and a registered member of B.A.N.T (British Association of Applied Nutrition & Nutritional Therapy) and CNHC (Complementary and Natural Healthcare Council) as well as training as a Health Coach.
+As a certified Naturopathic Nutritional Therapist, I am fully insured and a registered member of the Association of Naturopathic Practitioners (ANP) as well as a trained Health Coach.
 I attend regular seminars, courses and workshops to keep up to date with the ever evolving scientific research in health and nutrition.